Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [x] The story is ready to be brought into a sprint. //Answer?
 - [ ] The stakeholders are ready to discuss their requirements for story.
 - [ ] The team has completed sprint 0 and is ready to work.

+#### Q73.
+Which is NOT a principle of the Scaled Agile Framework?
+- [ ] Centralize decision-making
+- [ ] Apply systems thinking
+- [ ] Take an economic view
+- [x] Unlock the intrinsic motivation of knowledge workers

+#### Q74.
+Which statement concerning small, frequent releases of software is true?
+- [ ] The chance for rollback is high
+- [x] It typically requires a high degree of automation
+- [ ] Backward compatibility may be jeopardized
+- [ ] The administrative costs are high